felixschn/Diplomarbeit/README.md

 SUMO is an open source tool and can be downloaded here: [SUMO Installation](https://sumo.dlr.de/docs/Downloads.php)

-In order to run the system, the Client can be activated by executing the Python file "network_class" in the Client's Application Area directory.
-Once the Client is activated it will wait for incoming socket server connections which can be triggered in various ways:

 ## Running the System

 Normally, the system should start without complications when all [Requirements](#requierements) are installed.
 However, should the dynamically path declarations not work, you can edit them directly in the affected files.
-For other issues see the console output.
+For other issues, see the console output.
+In order to run the system, the Client can be activated by executing the Python file [network_class](../felixschn/Diplomarbeit/Client/Application_Area/network_class.py) in the Client's [Application_Area](../felixschn/Diplomarbeit/Client/Application_Area) directory.
+Once the Client is activated, it will wait for incoming messages that can be triggered in various ways:

 ### Adding Necessary Files and Instructions